facebook/watchman/docs/configuration.markdown

 everything below it.
 It will never appear in the watchman query results for the tree.

+Since version 2.9.9, if you list a dir in `ignore_dirs` that is also listed in `ignore_vcs`, the `ignore_dirs` placement will take precedence.
+This may not sound like a big deal, but since `ignore_vcs` is used as a hint to for the placement of [cookie files](/watchman/docs/cookies.html), having these two options overlap in earlier versions would break watchman queries.

 #### gc_age_seconds

 Deleted files (and dirs) older than this are periodically pruned from the